exponential-idle-guides/exponential-idle-guides/src/view/advanced-concepts/which-theory-should-i-push.md

 ## Each theory's publication length

 This relates to the first reason.
 Let's say you can check your phones once every 8 hours.
-However, the theory's publication length is only 4 hours, then you start to automatically lose efficiency by going over the optimal publication length.
+However, the theory's optimal publication length is only 4 hours, then you start to automatically lose efficiency by going over the optimal publication length.
 The efficiency lost depends on the theory.

 For example, T2 has the lowest intra-publication decay, so it retains its efficiency quite well even if you go over the optimal publication length.
 In contrast, a theory like T3 has bad intra-publication decay.
 If the theory simulator says to publish T3 after 3 hours and you let it idle for 8 hours, you will lose a lot of efficiency.
 This intra-publication decay is directly related to the concept of overpushing efficiency explained [here](/advanced-concepts/distribution-overpushing).